pdl30/pynoncode/README.md

 - pynon_anno.py - Annotates SAM files and converts them to BED format
 - pynon_count.py - Creates transcript counts and fragment counts files from BED files using if specified multiple mapped reads
 - pynon_viz.py - Converts fragments table to UCSC formatted bigWigs
+- pynon_diff.py - Differential expression on transcripts and fragments.
+For examples of configuration files please see [here]()